lokeshkbathina/Image-segmentation-using-C-Means-Fuzzy-Clustering/input_data/README.md

-TO attain fast processing, i reduced the number of pixels in mutli-spectral satellite images.
+To attain fast processing, i reduced the number of pixels in mutli-spectral satellite images.